VPNL/Word_Development/README.md

 # Word_Development

 This is the code that generates the main Figures of the publication: Nordt, M., Gomez, J., Natu, V., Jeska, B., Barnett, M., & Grill-Spector, K. (2018).
-Cerebral Cortex (https://doi.org/10.1093/cercor/bhy178)
+Cerebral Cortex (https://doi.org/10.1093/cercor/bhy178).
+Data and code may be re-used with adequate citation of our study (license CC BY-NC).

 ## Structure
 All data required to generate the main Figures is stored in the “data” directory.
 Functions required to run the code are saved in the “functions” directory.
 The figures created by the code will be saved in the “figures” directory.